 KAG is an only child.
 His mother, at the time of his birth, was aged 45.
 She is now aged 52.
 She has raised KAG single-handedly.
 His father has played no part in his life.

-On 1 October 2013 at the Royal Courts of Justice, His Honour Judge Higgins gave judgment for KAG in relation to liability on the basis of an apportionment of 80/20 in the Claimant's favour.
+At the Royal Courts of Justice, His Honour Judge Higgins gave judgment for KAG in relation to liability on the basis of an apportionment of 80/20 in the Claimant's favour.
 The case was hotly contested, close to trial.
-A settlement meeting had been held on 17 July 2013.
+A settlement meeting had been held.
 The legal team felt there was a real risk of a Court finding that KAG's delivery by Caesarean section would not have occurred in time to save all or at least some of the damage.
 Given this and the 'all or nothing' nature of the trial, we felt a 80/20 offer on liability in favour of the Claimants should be accepted.
 This was not a decision taken lightly given the severity of the injuries with which KAG suffers and the lifelong consequences they will have for him.

 KAG has a very long life expectancy.
 For compromise purposes, a mid-point to the age of 60.3 was adopted.
 The doctors at the hospital had told KAG's mother initially that he would not live beyond the age of 7.

-The agreed terms were eventually reached after a constructive but unsuccessful settlement meeting on the 28th of May 2015, and then further negotiations at a second meeting on the 23rd June 2015.
-The settlement was approved at the Royal Courts of Justice before his Honour Judge Gore on 13 July 2015.
+The agreed terms were eventually reached after a constructive but unsuccessful settlement meeting and then further negotiations at a second meeting.
+The settlement was approved at the Royal Courts of Justice before his Honour Judge Gore.

 The case settled for a lump sum of £2.6 million with varying periodical payments ranging from £71,000 to age 13 to £112,000 thereafter until age 19 and then £167,000 for the rest of life.
 In addition there was a loss of earnings payment of £30,000 per annum from age 21 to retirement age.